OTUSOFE365025/project-group-3-crn-45740/Use Cases.md

 UC-4: User Authentication

 Description: Students log in through institutional SSO and can personalize settings such as language and notification preferences.
+TAs should only have access and permissions set by the lecturers.
+Role-based access is provided to system maintainers for maintenance operations.

-Requirements: RS6, RS7, R8
+Requirements: RS6, RS7, RL5, RM7 R8

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------